What Are Adverbs of Movement and Direction?

 Adverbs of movement and direction are used to describe a verb that implies an activity or a certain movement.
 And adverbs of direction point to a particular direction.

 Adverbs of movement and direction are used after main verbs or after the direct object of a transitive verb.
-However, in both ways, we are describing the verb with the adverb.
+However, in both cases, they modify the verb.

-In this example 'went' is a main verb and 'outside' is used after it to define it.
+In this example 'went' is a main verb and 'outside' is used after it to modify it.

 I moved it